 Expect to pay an extra $5000 to $10,000 depending on the size of the house.

-Higher BAL , and the cost will rise with upgrades such as fire shutters.
+With a higher BAL , the cost will rise further with upgrades such as fire shutters.

 Its worth bearing in mind that the upgrades will make your new home ‘Fire Resistant‘ not ‘Fire Proof